Motive API: Function Reference

 Description

-• All existing assets in the project will be replaced with the Rigid Body assets from the TRA file when this function is called.
+• All existing assets in the project will be replaced with the Rigid Body assets from the profile file when this function is called.
 If you want to keep existing assets and only wish to add new Rigid Bodies, use TT_AddRigidBodies function.

 Function Input